svc-bot-mds/terraform-provider-vmds/docs/resources/certificate.md

 - `certificate` (String) Certificate details
 - `certificate_ca` (String) Certificate CA details
 - `certificate_key` (String) Certificate Key details
-- `domain_name` (String) Domain Name of the certificate on MDS.Updating the provider type results in deletion of existing certificate and new certificate with updated provider type is created
+- `domain_name` (String) Domain Name of the certificate on MDS.
+Updating the provider type results in deletion of existing certificate and new certificate with updated provider type is created
 - `name` (String) Updating the name results in deletion of existing certificate and new certificate with updated name is created.
-- `provider_type` (String) Provider Type of certificate on MDS.Updating the provider type results in deletion of existing certificate and new certificate with updated provider type is created
+- `provider_type` (String) Provider Type of certificate on MDS.
+Updating the provider type results in deletion of existing certificate and new certificate with updated provider type is created

 ### Optional